movers moving

 • Unloading time: 3 movers for 3 hours

-She decided to opt for a portable storage container since she would need to keep most of her things in storage for a few months, and she wanted to save herself time unloading and reloading her stuff.
-She did all of the packing herself and hired a few friends to help her finish loading her container on moving day.
+My cousin stayed with me for a short time after selling her 1,250-square-foot, 2-bedroom, 2-bathroom home.
+As she would be keeping most of her things in storage for a few months, she opted for a portable storage container to save herself time unloading and reloading her stuff.
+She did all the packing herself and gathered a few friends to help load her container on moving day.

 3-4 Bedroom House